Thursday, February 09, 2006

 Muharram in India: Government's Tazias, Tigers, Sawaris, Eunuchs [Communal Harmony Project-1]

-The entire family is in a state of mourning as the 120-year-old tazia is taken out from her house.
+The family is in a state of mourning as the 120-year-old tazia is taken out from her house.

-3. Through out India eunuchs [the hijdas] take out the most opulent tazias.
+3. Throughout India, eunuchs [the hijdas] take out the most opulent tazias.

 Similar sarkari tazias that were taken out by former Hindu states like Holkar, Scindia in Central Indian region, continue to this day.
 At several places district collectors or other government officials are guardians of the tazias.